juice-shop/pwning-juice-shop/part2/crypto.md

 #### Hints

-* Use the _Contact Us_ form to submit a feedback mentioning the vulnerable library including its exact version
+* Use the _Contact Us_ form to submit a feedback mentioning the vulnerable library including its exact version.
-* There are two possible answers and you only need to identify one to solve the challenge
+* There are two possible answers and you only need to identify one to solve the challenge.
-* Look for possible dependencies related to security in the `package.json.bak` you harvested earlier
+* Look for possible dependencies related to security in the `package.json.bak` you harvested earlier.
-* Do some research on the internet for known security issues in the most suspicious application dependencies
+* Do some research on the internet for known security issues in the most suspicious application dependencies.

 ### Apply some advanced cryptanalysis to find _the real_ easter egg {#easterEgg2Challenge}